aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_ring_guides/ratd_ring_lab_guides/ipvpn_setup_lab_guide.rst

             neighbor 4.4.4.4 peer group PE-RRCLIENTS
             neighbor 6.6.6.6 peer group PE-RRCLIENTS
             neighbor 7.7.7.7 peer group PE-RRCLIENTS
-            neighbor 8.8.8.8 peer group PE-RRCLIENTS

    #.
-Verify configuration on **EOS5**.
+Verify configuration on **EOS8**.
 Since the other routers are not yet configured, there will be no peerings to check
       as of yet.

       .. code-block:: text